VulcanJS/vulcan-docs/source/groups-permissions.md

 const restrictedPosts = Users.restrictViewableFields(currentUser, Posts, viewablePosts);
 ```

-Behind the scenes, this uses each field's `viewableBy` property to either check if the current user is member of the right group (if `viewableBy` is a group string) or passes the viewable check (if `viewableBy` is a function).
+Behind the scenes, this uses each field's `canRead` property to either check if the current user is member of the right group (if `canRead` is a group string) or passes the viewable check (if `canRead` is a function).

 ## Back-End vs Front-End